loglob/mcaas/README.md

 Blocks until the screen is closed

 ### update.sh
-Looks for the newest Minecraft server release and downloads it to minecraft_server.sh
+Looks for the newest Minecraft server release and downloads it to minecraft_server.jar

 ### install.sh
 Sets up a minecraft server and downloads all required components.